Slaymish/DifferentialRenderer/Obsidian/Literature Review.md

 ## Papers to read

-- [ ] Privacy and Security Issues in Deep Learning: A Survey
+- [x] Privacy and Security Issues in Deep Learning: A Survey - https://ieeexplore.ieee.org/document/9294026?arnumber=9294026
 	- Model extraction attack: Attacker aims to duplicate the params/hyperparams of a deployed model to provide cloud based ML services
 	- Model inversion attack: Infer sensitive info from model
 	- two attacks in DL: adversarial attacks and poisoning attacks